 I’ve tested – (though not personally!) – the following dental chew ranges and have checked out what other owners think.
 These are fantastic choices for dogs of various sizes, which will help freshen your pup’s breath and get that nuisance plaque.

 Top Natural Dental Treats for Dogs – Whimzees Long-Lasting Variety Box

-If you really want to go fully natural, these are some of the best dog dental chews to invest in with completely natural ingredients.
-They arrive with none of the bad stuff, and what’s more, you’ll be sure to remove plaque, tartar and all of the nasty tooth and gum debris that you’re otherwise trying to avoid.
+If you really want to go fully natural, these are some of the best dog dental chews to invest in with completely pure ingredients.
+What’s more, you’ll be sure to remove plaque, tartar and all of the nasty tooth and gum debris that you’re otherwise trying to avoid.

-This dental chew and anti plaque range is amongst some of the most popular online, and for good reason.
-They are really well-priced, and whether you have a small or medium dog, Whimzees offers boxes of brilliant tooth-boosting goodies which your pup will be sure to love.
+This dental chew and anti-plaque range are amongst some of the most popular online, and for a good reason.
+They are really well-priced, and whether you have a small or medium dog, Whimzees offers boxes of brilliant tooth-boosting goodies that your pup will be sure to love.